-Be consistent with the rules you set and be sure everyone in the home agrees to the rules.
-Sit
+Be consistent with the rules you set and be sure everyone in the home understands the rules.

-down before bringing your pet home and develop guidelines and priorities that everyone can
+Sit down before bringing your pet home and develop guidelines and priorities that everyone

-agree upon.
-This will help the family work together as team to be consistent with the new pet.
+can agree upon.
+This will help the family work together as team to be consistent with the new

 Please note, articles in the Animal Resource Library are for reference only, and are not meant to diagnose or treat any medical or behavioral issues your pet may be experiencing.